alikhil/hugo-blog/content/posts/How-to-use-3-computers-without-KVM.md

 ### Cons

 * Switching the mouse takes longer since there is only one way iteration over the connected devices.
+* Three actions are needed to switch all peripheral devices, as opposed to one action with a KVM.
 * I still need to manually reconnect other peripheral devices, e.g. web camera.

 ## Final thoughts